 I haven’t had the chance to try the British Airways Club World trolley service yet, but Royal Jordanian operates in the same way and it works well.
 A trolley service only makes sense if the airline is happy for you to mix and match the various foods on offer and RJ was happy to oblige.

-and here is how the food looks on it.
 The silver foil trays are not the classiest but it presumably keeps the food warm if it came out of the oven that way.

 The appetiser was simply described on the menu as “a choice of appetisers” with a mixed salad.
 I went for a fish based selection: